In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 VLAN, short for virtual local area network, is a business feature that allows users to create a logical network on an existing physical network.
 It's similar to building a mini mother-in-law guest house within your property.

-The company's select models -- including RT-AX86U Pro, RT-AX88U Pro, GT-AX11000 Pro, GT-AXE16000, GT-AX6000, ZenWiFi Pro ET12/XT12, and ExpertWiFi Series -- also support a more advanced VLAN feature allowing users to customize their network ports accordingly.
-Additionally, these models generally share the same Pro-only features on top of the standard set available in all Asus routers.
+The company's select models—including RT-AX86U Pro, RT-AX88U Pro, GT-AX11000 Pro, GT-AXE16000, GT-AX6000, ZenWiFi Pro ET12/XT12, the ExpertWiFi Series, and new Wi-Fi 7 hardware—also support a more advanced VLAN feature allowing users to customize their network ports accordingly.

 Finally, for advanced users and geeks, the GT-AX11000 Pro also has the Merlin firmware treatment.